jadanpl/jadanpl/README.md

 - 👋 Hi, I’m Ng Pooi Ling, or you can call me Jada.
 - 👀 I’m interested in web development and data science.
 - 🌱 I’m currently learning machine learning.
-- 💞️ I’m trying to switch my career in data science field.
+- 💞️ I’m trying to switch my career from finance to data science.
 - 📫 You can reach me by send me an email at jadangpooiling@gmail.com
 - ✍ Sometimes, I write articles related to data science on Medium, and you may check out my Medium profile by clicking <a href="https://medium.com/@jadangpooiling">here</a>.